Launch Flows and set cool-offs without code

 We can define the audience for each Flow to ensure that only users who are actively in a free trial are eligible to be shown the messages.
 Once a user upgrades, the Flow audiences will prevent them from receiving any further promos in the sequence.

-Available in @frigade/react
+@frigade/react

 version 2.4.17